Skip to content

 Ohio’s economic stability is largely driven by JobsOhio’s long-term focus on diversifying and strengthening ten strategic industries, including advanced manufacturing, logistics, technology, and healthcare.
 These sectors now account for:

 By investing in a wide range of sectors, JobsOhio is helping Ohio become more resilient to industry-specific or regional downturns.
-According to Moody’s, Ohio is the most industrially diverse state in the Midwest and ranks eighth nationally.
-Higher industrial diversity does tend to bring slightly elevated unemployment rates—but it also dramatically increases resilience to economic shocks like recessions or sector-wide disruptions.
+According to Moody’s, Ohio has the 6th highest industrial diversity nationally, improving from 8th in 2023.

 Labor Participation is Surging—A Positive Sign for Growth